Go Beyond PowerPoint: How to Rock your next Business Presentation

 Outlining will help to structure your content, as well as the time needed for each content piece.
 Not to forget, leave some time for transitions, giving your audience a chance to smoothly shift to your next idea.

 And take the 10/20/30 rule by Guy Kawasaki into account.
 Have around 10 slides, because an average person simply can’t comprehend more than 10 concepts.
 Then, make sure to present those slides in 20 minutes and leave some extra time for the Q&A session.
-Lastly, don’t use a font less than of 30 points or ‘find out the age of the oldest person in your audience and divide it by two’, as suggested by Guy Kawasaki.
+Lastly, don’t use a font less than 30 points or ‘find out the age of the oldest person in your audience and divide it by two’, as suggested by Guy Kawasaki.

-Read through your presentation again, check for details that you can do without, delete them, and continue editing.
+Read through your business presentation again, check for details that you can do without, delete them, and continue editing.
 If you still need to add more content, consider including handouts.

 3. Moving from PowerPoint

-In the modern attention-scarce society, engaging your audience is a huge issue for any business worldwide.
+In modern attention-scarce society, engaging your audience is a huge issue for any business worldwide.
 It doesn’t only cost you money and time, it costs you the attention of your audience, which is priceless.
 Microsoft’s previously wildly successful ‘presentation’ platform is now a destructive lullaby for any public speaking.
 How come?

 According to recent research done by Harvard University, PowerPoint is harming people’s perception of you and your brand.
-Using a real business case, PowerPoint was rated as no better than presentations without any visual aid at all.
+Using a real business case, PowerPoint was rated as no better than business presentations without any visual aid at all.
 So, does wasting all the money, efforts and time worth the PowerPoint outcome?
 Definitely not.
 It’s hurting your company more than helps.
 ZUIs (zoomable user interfaces) that can be created through animation and transitions were found to be far more effective, engaging and persuasive, making a presenter seem ‘more knowledgeable and professional’.

-The major reason why PowerPoint has lost its ability to deliver information in a powerful way is in its nature that just stopped fitting the communication of the modern society.
+The major reason why PowerPoint has lost its ability to deliver information in a powerful way is in its nature that just stopped fitting the communication of modern society.
 PowerPoint’s linear format is not designed for an audience raised on moving visuals, viral videos and animation.